Sinhala script: Relation to other scripts

-Sinhala is one of the Brahmic scripts, and thus shares many similarities with other members of the family, such as the Kannada, Malayalam, Telugu, Tamil script and Devanāgarī.
-As a general example, /a/ is the inherent vowel in all these scripts.
+Sinhala is one of the Brahmic scripts, and thus shares many similarities with other members of the family, such as Grantha, Kannada, Malayalam, Telugu, Tamil script and Devanāgarī.
+As a general example, /a/ is the inherent vowel in all these scripts (except Devanagari, where it is /ə/).
 Other similarities include the diacritic for ai, which resembles a doubled e in all scripts and the diacritic for au which is composed of preceding e and following ḷ.

 Likewise, the combination of the diacritics for e and ā yields o in all these scripts.